-- R1: Cyber security incidents are reported both internally and externally to relevant bodies in a timely manner. - R2: Cyber security incidents are contained, eradicated and recovered from in a timely manner. - R3: Business continuity and disaster recovery plans are enacted when required.
+- RESPOND-1: Cyber security incidents are reported internally and externally to relevant bodies and stakeholders in a timely manner. - RESPOND-2: Cyber security incidents are analysed, contained, eradicated and recovered from in a timely manner. - RESPOND-3: Incident response, business continuity and disaster recovery plans support the recovery of normal business operations during and following cyber security incidents.